-- 13.513.6 The Tees Forest was established in 1991, and extends over 350 square kilometers, encompassing the major towns across the Tees Valley.
+- Sites of international importance, such as Special Protection Areas (SPA) (for their bird populations), Special Conservation Areas (SCA) (for their plants and animals), and Ramsar sites (important wetlands).
+In the Borough, there is one such under this category, the Teesmouth and Cleveland Coast SPA and Ramsar site; - Sites of national importance, known as Sites of Special Scientific Interest.
+These are Seal Sands, Cowpen Marsh, Whitton Bridge Pasture, Briarcroft Pasture, and the Tees and Hartlepool Foreshore and Wetlands; - Local Nature Reserves at Bassleton Woods and the Holmes, Thornaby, Billingham Back Valley, Thorpe Wood, Grindon, Bowesfield Pond, Stockton, Charlton's Pond, Billingham and Quarry Wood, Eaglescliffe; - Sites of Nature Conservation Importance.
+There are a number of these in the Borough, but their designation is currently under review in a study being undertaken by the Tees Valley Wildlife Trust, to inform the Environment Development Plan Document. - 13.5 The Tees Forest was established in 1991, and extends over 350 square kilometers, encompassing the major towns across the Tees Valley.
 The aim is to create a well-wooded landscape to improve opportunities for wildlife, work, recreation and education for local people.
 Between 1991 and 2000, woodland cover in the Tees Valley increased by 756 ha.
-The goal is to increase woodland cover to 9253 ha by 2050. - 13.613.7 As the Borough is situated within the Tees Valley, flooding and flood risk, and the quality of surface and ground water is an issue for the Borough.
+The goal is to increase woodland cover to 9253 ha by 2050. - 13.6 As the Borough is situated within the Tees Valley, flooding and flood risk, and the quality of surface and ground water is an issue for the Borough.
 The Borough's Strategic Flood Risk Assessment (SFRA) provides a detailed assessment of the flooding issues within the Borough.
 In relation to flood risk, developers are advised to contact the Environment Agency as to the specific requirements for assessment for development in Flood Zone 3.
 The Flood Risk Assessment will need to assess the current level of flood risk as well as the level of flood risk following development.
 Further advice is given in the SRFA.
-Reducing the growth in surface water runoff as a result of development is addressed in Policy 3 Sustainable Living, and the targets set under the Code for Sustainable Homes. - 13.713.8 Stockton Borough has a legacy of previously developed land in the urban core that can make an important contribution to its land supply for development.
+Reducing the growth in surface water runoff as a result of development is addressed in Policy 3 Sustainable Living, and the targets set under the Code for Sustainable Homes. - 13.7 Stockton Borough has a legacy of previously developed land in the urban core that can make an important contribution to its land supply for development.
 It is the responsibility of the land owner or developer to identify land affected by contamination and to ensure that remediation is undertaken to secure a safe development, without adverse impacts on human health or the environment.
-Good practice on this issue is given in Planning Policy Statement 23, Annex 2 Development on Land Affected by Contamination. - 13.813.9 Many detailed comments were received through the consultation process, although the policy approach received general support.
-Many of the details, including a review of green wedges and criteria based policies for local and regionally designated sites will be addressed in the Environment Development Plan Document.
+Good practice on this issue is given in Planning Policy Statement 23, Annex 2 Development on Land Affected by Contamination. - 13.8 Many detailed comments were received through the consultation process, although the policy approach received general support.
+Many of the details will be addressed in the Environment Development Plan Document.

-14 PLANNING OBLIGATIONS
+14.0 PLANNING OBLIGATIONS